On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Stress field and faulting

 When considering a planar, strike-slip fault under plane-strain condition (Figure \ref{fig02setup}).
 The initial stress state, $\si{ij}$, (tensile positive) is represented as, \begin{linenomath*} \end{linenomath*} For convenience, we define the following ratios: \begin{linenomath*} \end{linenomath*}

 which leads to: \begin{linenomath*} \end{linenomath*}

 Let $\s{1},\s{2} $ and $ \s{3}$ represent the maximum, intermediate and minimum compressive principal stresses.
 For a strike-slip fault, $\s{1} $ and $ \s{3}$ should lie on the $x-y$ plane and $\s{2}$ should be parallel to the $z$ axis, i.e out of plane for a 2D simulation (Figure~\ref{fig01orientation}).
-Hence, \begin{linenomath*} \end{linenomath*} where $\lambda$ is the pore pressure coefficient.
+Hence, \begin{linenomath*} \end{linenomath*} where $\lambda$ is the pore pressure coefficient \add[review]{ and $z$ is a parameter corresponding to the depth of the 2D slice where plane strain simulations are conducted}.
 Under the plane-strain approximation, we also have the following relationship: \begin{linenomath*} \end{linenomath*} where $\nu$ is the Poisson's ratio.

 We require that both $\s{1}$ and $\s{3}$ should be compressive, i. e. $\s{1}<\s{3}<0$.
 This implies that \begin{linenomath*} \end{linenomath*} since $\s{xx}+\s{yy}<0$.
-The principal stress state must also satisfy the inequality given in equation~\ref{eqn:pal_stress}. \begin{linenomath*} \end{linenomath*} \begin{linenomath*} \end{linenomath*} Thus, the stress field for a strike-slip fault must satisfy the following criterion: \begin{linenomath*} \end{linenomath*} This inequality is plotted in Figure \ref{fig03condition} as a function of $\gamma$ and $\mu_0$.
-The area in grey defines what we will from now on refer to as the ``correct'' regime (strike-slip stress field).
+The principal stress state must also satisfy the inequality given in equation~\ref{eqn:pal_stress}. \begin{linenomath*} \end{linenomath*} \add[review]{ This is trivially satisfied as $\nu$ is always smaller than 0.5.} \begin{linenomath*} \end{linenomath*} Thus, the stress field for a strike-slip fault must satisfy the following criterion: \begin{linenomath*} \end{linenomath*} This inequality is plotted in Figure \ref{fig03condition} as a function of $\gamma$ and $\mu_0$.
+The \change[review]{area in grey}{shaded areas} define what we will from now on refer to as the ``correct'' regime (strike-slip stress field).
 The white areas represent (1) the ``forbidden'' regime (reverse faulting stress field) for which, this criterion is violated and (2) the stress field corresponding to a tensile regime.
 Superimposed on this graph are the initial parameters for several studies modeling strike-slip motion using plane-strain approximation.
 Three out of six studies used a far field stress field that favors reverse faulting, i.e the out-of-plane stress is $\s{3}$ and not $\s{2}$ as it should be (Figure \ref{fig03condition}a).
 If the modelling is only performed on a 2D plane, like the vast majority of the published studies, the fault will still have a strike-slip motion even if this condition is not satisfied simply because the motion is restricted along one plane.
 However, the whole stress field would favor reverse faulting, which will impact any model of off-fault deformation as we will demonstrate soon.